isorna/dzc/building-your-army.md

 **Auxiliary Transports must begin the game with at least half Capacity filled.**

 Unlike normal squads, Auxiliary squads do not belong to a particular Battlegroup.
 Instead, **each time a player activates a Battlegroup,** they may choose to activate **as many Auxiliary squads as they wish** as part of that Battlegroup, acting as any other unit in that Battlegroup.
-Simply declare which Auxiliary squads are being activated at the start of the Battlegroup s activation. **Auxiliary squads may still only be activated once per round.**
+Simply declare which Auxiliary squads are being activated at the start of the Battlegroup's activation. **Auxiliary squads may still only be activated once per round.**

-If there are Auxiliary squads left over which are yet to complete their actions after every available Battlegroup has been activated, then these remain inactivated that turn (so don t forget to activate them with a Battlegroup at some point).
+If there are Auxiliary squads left over which are yet to complete their actions after every available Battlegroup has been activated, then these remain inactivated that turn (so don't forget to activate them with a Battlegroup at some point).

 ## Making Battlegroups